 Data Usage over Mobile Internet

-Mobile internet can come with considerations you may not be used to if you've only ever relied on hard-wired internet access.
+Mobile internet can come with considerations you may not be used to, especially if you've only ever relied on hard-wired internet access.

-In this guide we hope to provide you with the info necessary to locate a data hog in your set-up, preemptively avoid a surprise limitation and navigate around slower speeds by reducing your usage.
+In this guide, we hope to provide you with the information necessary to locate a data hog in your set-up, preemptively avoid a surprise limitation, and navigate around slower speeds by reducing your usage.

 Know How Much Data You’re Using

-To determine how much data you use and to avoid surprise overages or accidental throttling, you would be wise to set up a way to track data usage.
+To determine how much data you use and to avoid surprise overages or accidental throttling, you would be wise to set up a method to track data usage.

-Some devices have a built-in usage tracking right on the device.
+Some devices have built-in usage tracking right on the device.
 Many modern mobile hotspots make this really easy and display your usage and limits right on the control panel screen, or even via a companion smartphone app.
-The device retrieves the carrier’s report of how much data has been used so far in the billing period for display.

-Most phones allow you to see data usage used by your phone directly on your phone.
+Many phones allow you to see data usage on your phone directly.
 This report is generally found in the Settings area of your phone.
-You might need to reset this tracking every billing period manually to keep it relevant to a data reset period.
+You might need to manually reset this tracking at the start of every billing period to keep it relevant and useful.

-If your provider doesn't provide a way to track usage, you’ll need to track your usage on your own.
+If your carrier doesn't provide a way to track usage, you’ll need to track it on your own.